Kitchen Countertop Cost

 Much like any other part of a home, your kitchen countertop cost varies depending on several factors.
-Here in the Philippines, a granite countertop installation typically ranges from Php5,000 to Php50,000 (or more).
+Here in the Philippines, a granite countertop ranges typically from Php5,000 to Php50,000 (or more).
 Marble, on the other hand, costs even higher.
-To give you an idea of how much will you be charged by your local supplier, keep in mind of the following factors:
+To give you an idea of how much will you be charged by your local supplier, keep in mind the following:

 a.
 Supply & Demand

 Like any other goods sold in the market, the most significant factor affecting all the stones’ prices worldwide is the supply and demand.

 The most common and readily available colors, like “Salt and Pepper” (G603), will not have a high price point because of their abundance.

 Rarity creates value.
 When a stone is sold exclusively by one company, they can demand a hefty price for it.